cloudfoundry-attic/lattice-release/docs/ltc.md

 - **`--no-routes`** specifies that no routes be registered.

-### `ltc create-lrp`
+### `ltc submit-lrp`

-`ltc create-lrp /path/to/json` creates an application with the configuration specified in the JSON.
+`ltc submit-lrp /path/to/json` creates an application with the configuration specified in the JSON.
 The syntax of the JSON can be found at the [Receptor API docs](https://github.com/cloudfoundry-incubator/receptor/blob/master/doc/lrps.md#describing-desiredlrps)

 ## Streaming Logs